 5. To Strengthen Semen (Shukrabalakara)

-These correct the deformities of the sperm in relation to the structure and function.
-They include black gram, Indian licorice (Glycyrrhiza glabra), country mallow (Sida cardifolia), Indian mallow (Abutilon indicum), shatavari (Asparagus racemosus), Indian ginseng (Withania somnifera), puncture vine (Tribulus terrestris) and velvet bean (Mucuna pruritus).
+Some Ayurvedic herbs help correct the deformities of the sperm in relation to the structure and function.
+They include black gram, Indian licorice (Glycyrrhiza glabra), country mallow (Sida cardifolia), Indian mallow (Abutilon indicum), shatavari (Asparagus racemosus), Indian ginseng (Withania somnifera), puncture vine (Tribulus terrestris), and velvet bean (Mucuna pruritus).

 6. Semen Stimulants (Shukra Uttejaka)

-These herbs stimulate seminal fluid and sperm.
-These include black gram, drumstick, butter, ghee, velvet bean (Mucuna pruritus), clove (Syzygium aromaticum ), betel leaf (Piper betel leaf).
+Herbs such as black gram, drumstick, butter, ghee, velvet bean (Mucuna pruritus), clove (Syzygium aromaticum ), and betel leaf (Piper betel leaf) help stimulate seminal fluid and sperm.
 Ayurvedic classical literature emphasizes the spouse or partner as the best aphrodisiac.

-Ashwagandha (Withania somnifera), shatavari (Asparagus racemosus), velvet bean (Mucuna prurians) and banana (Musa paradisiac) are the best aphrodisiacs for women.
+Ashwagandha (Withania somnifera), shatavari (Asparagus racemosus), velvet bean (Mucuna prurians), and banana (Musa paradisiac) are the best aphrodisiacs for women.
 Research has demonstrated that all of them have shown an increase in uterine 5-HT.
-Saffron (Crocus sativa), Indian licorice (Glycyrrhiza glabra), puncture vine (Tribulus terrestris), black tea or camellia senesis, and nutmeg have also shown aphrodisiac activity and improved female sexual dysfunction.5
+Saffron (Crocus sativa), Indian licorice (Glycyrrhiza glabra), Pomegranate (Punica granatum), puncture vine (Tribulus terrestris), black tea or camellia senesis, and nutmeg have also shown aphrodisiac activity and improved female sexual health as well as libido.5

 Include these effective aphrodisiac foods in your diet to improve sexual health.

-According to Ayurveda, substances which are sweet, unctuous, nourishing, heavy and which can cause excitement of the mind are aphrodisiacs.
+According to Ayurveda, substances which are sweet, unctuous, nourishing, heavy, and which can induce excitement are aphrodisiacs.
 Have milk products and meat-based soups regularly.
-Fish in general are aphrodisiac but rohu fish (carp) cooked with ghee is the most aphrodisiac food.
+Fish in general are aphrodisiac in nature.
+Rohu fish (carp) cooked with ghee is the most aphrodisiac food.
 One who takes it regularly does not suffer from sexual debility and low sperm count.6

-The ancient, traditional Ayurvedic texts will tell you that eggs of swan, red-legged partridge, hen, peacock and sparrow promote strength.
-Meat of the male bustard, cock, partridge and pork are unctuous aphrodisiacs and nourishing by nature.
+The ancient, traditional Ayurvedic texts will tell you that eggs of swan, red-legged partridge, hen, peacock, and sparrow promote strength.
+Meat of the male bustard, cock, partridge, and pork are unctuous aphrodisiacs as well as nourishing by nature.

-More readily available items include split black gram (one of the best aphrodisiacs), wheat, sali class of corns or baby corn, mango, plum, pomegranates, dates and grapes.
-Ayurveda also says that one should avoid foods which have a very hot taste, and an excess of salty, sour and pungent tastes.
-Also avoid an excess of alkaline food preparations.7
+More readily available items include split black gram (one of the best aphrodisiacs), wheat, baby corn, mango, plum, pomegranates, dates, and grapes.
+Ayurveda also says that one should avoid foods which have a very hot taste, and an excess of salty, sour, and pungent tastes.
+Also, avoid excessive alkaline foods.7

 Studies show that certain foods or nutrients do play a role in boosting libido and supporting a healthy sex life.

-Try eating certain fruits which stir the libido, revive sexual function and enhance overall health.
 Fruits are one of the richest sources of vitamins, minerals and energy substrates.
-The fresh erotic fruits are apples, apricots, bananas, cherries, coconut, oranges, guava, dates, figs, grapes, mangoes, papayas, peaches, pears, plums, pomegranates, quince, avocados, watermelon, blueberries, black raspberries, raspberries and strawberries.
+Some of the fresh erotic fruits are apples, apricots, bananas, cherries, coconut, oranges, guava, dates, figs, grapes, mangoes, papayas, peaches, pears, plums, pomegranates, quince, avocados, watermelon, blueberries, black raspberries, raspberries, and strawberries.
 They are celebrated in erotic literature throughout the world.
 They preserve sexual vitality, increase the blood flow to the genitals and promote a healthy sex life.8

-Aniseed, arugula seed, nutmeg, cardamom, garlic, cinnamon, clove, coriander, fennel, mustard, basil, ginger, black pepper, red peppers and saffron.
+Aniseed, arugula seed, nutmeg, cardamom, garlic, cinnamon, clove, coriander, fennel, mustard, basil, ginger, black pepper, red peppers, and saffron.
 These are loaded with antioxidants, which are great for overall health, including libido.
 Research published in the BMC Complementary and Alternative Medicine journal showed that extracts of nutmeg and clove enhanced sexual behavior.
-Garlic contains high levels of allicin and increases blood flow.9 Researchers at the University of Guelph in Ontario, Canada have found that saffron can improve sexual performance.
+While garlic contains high levels of allicin and increases blood flow.9 Researchers at the University of Guelph in Ontario, Canada have found that saffron can improve sexual performance.

 Vegetables are rich in iron and folates.
-Great sources include dark leafy greens like kale and spinach, broccoli, asparagus and celery.
-Pumpkin, carrots, arugula, juicy tomatoes, musli, onion and rhubarb have rejuvenative, antioxidant, anti-aging effects and promote aphrodisiac effects.
+Great sources include dark leafy greens like kale and spinach, broccoli, asparagus, and celery.
+Pumpkin, carrots, arugula, juicy tomatoes, musli, onion, and rhubarb have rejuvenative, antioxidant, and anti-aging effects while promoting aphrodisiac effects.

-Sweet potatoes are loaded with potassium and vitamin A. The potassium helps in stabilizing high blood pressure, which is a major cause of erectile dysfunction.
+Sweet potatoes are loaded with potassium and vitamin A. Potassium helps in stabilizing high blood pressure, which is a major cause of erectile dysfunction.
 They’re also rich in beta-carotene, providing the body with vitamin A, and can be helpful for those with infertility.

-Eggs are high in protein, a good source of amino acid L-arginine, which has been shown effective in treating several types of heart ailments, erectile dysfunction and improves stamina.
+Eggs are high in protein, a good source of amino acid L-arginine, which has shown to be effective in treating several types of heart ailments, erectile dysfunction, and improves stamina.
 They are also low in calories.

-Fish also help in Erectile Dysfunction.
+Fish, for example also help in treating erectile dysfunction.
 Men’s erections require a steady release of nitric oxide.
-The omega-3s found in fish are one of the most proven nutritional paths to heart health and help in blood circulation.
+The omega-3s found in fish are one of the most proven nutritional paths to heart health, that help in blood circulation.

 Oysters possess a high potential of aphrodisiac property and can be used to restore male sexual activity.10

-Flax seeds are a rich source of dietary lignans and omega-3s and are strongly linked to a healthier heart and vascular system.
+Flax seeds are a rich source of dietary lignans, omega-3s and are strongly linked to a healthier heart and vascular system.
 They take care of sexual health.
-Pumpkin seeds are the best food sources of an amino acid known as tryptophan, which helps in the production of serotonin in your brain.
+Pumpkin seeds are the best food sources for a type of amino acids, known as tryptophan.
+It helps in the production of serotonin in your brain.
 Sesame seeds also possess aphrodisiac properties.

 These nuts are a good source of infertility-fighting selenium and can get your blood flowing with the help of omega-3 fatty acids.
-Almonds are rich in zinc, selenium, vitamin E, vitamin B and healthy fats and can improve sexual health and reproduction.
-A glass of warm milk with crushed pepper and powdered almonds taken at bed time is beneficial.11
+Almonds are rich in zinc, selenium, vitamin E, vitamin B, and healthy fats, that can help improve sexual health and reproduction.
+A glass of warm milk with crushed pepper and powdered almonds taken at bed time is beneficial too.11